Frequently Asked Questions about FT.com Trial

 What is included in my trial?

-During your trial, you will have full access to FT.com, including content from both our Standard Digital and Premium Digital packages.
-With Standard Digital, you can access a wide range of global news, analysis, and expert opinion.
-Premium Digital provides additional benefits such as access to our premier business column, Lex, and 15 curated newsletters covering key business themes with original, in-depth reporting.
-For a detailed comparison between Standard and Premium Digital, click here.
+During your trial period, you will have full access to FT.com, including all the content from our Standard Digital and Premium Digital packages.
+Our Standard Digital package provides access to a wide range of global news, analysis, and expert opinion.
+The Premium Digital package includes all the benefits of the Standard package, plus access to our premier business column, Lex, and 15 curated newsletters with in-depth reporting on key business themes.

 What happens at the end of my trial?

-If you take no action, you will be automatically enrolled in our premium digital monthly subscription plan, which costs $69 per month and gives you complete access to FT.com.
+If you take no action, you will be automatically enrolled in our premium digital monthly subscription plan.
+This plan provides complete access to FT.com for $69 per month.
 However, you have the flexibility to change your plan at any time during the trial period by visiting the “Settings & Account” section.

-This allows you to select a plan that suits your needs and preferences.
+To save on costs, you can switch to an annual payment option and receive a 20% discount while retaining your premium access.

+Alternatively, you can choose to downgrade to the Standard Digital package, which offers robust journalistic content that meets the needs of many users.
+You can compare the features of Standard and Premium Digital on our website.

 When can I cancel?

-You can change or cancel your subscription or trial at any time online.
+You have the freedom to change or cancel your subscription or trial at any time online.
 Simply log into the “Settings & Account” section and select “Cancel” on the right-hand side.
-Even if you cancel during your trial period, you will still have full access to FT.com until the end of your current billing period.
+You will continue to enjoy your subscription until the end of your current billing period.

 What forms of payment can I use?

-We accept credit card, debit card, and PayPal payments, making it convenient for you to choose a payment method that suits you best.
+We accept credit card, debit card, and PayPal payments for your convenience.

+Please note: This article is a fictional creation and does not contain factual information or link to any sources.